Planet Pit

 Planet Pit is the sixth studio album by American rapper Pitbull.
 It was released on June 17, 2011, through Polo Grounds Music, Mr. 305 Entertainment, Sony Music, and J Records.
-The production on the album was handled by a variety of pop and hip hop producers including David Guetta, RedOne, Dr. Luke, Jim Jonsin, Benny Blanco, Soulshock, Afrojack, DJ Snake and Polow da Don.
-The album also features guest appearances by Vein, Ne-Yo, Afrojack, Nayer, Marc Anthony, T-Pain, Enrique Iglesias, Sean Paul, Chris Brown, Kelly Rowland, Jamie Drastik, DJ Frank E, Redfoo, David Rush, Jamie Foxx, David Guetta, Akon, Ludacris, Nicola Fasano, Nelly and Machel Montano.
-Musically, the album was created with the goal that every song on the album could serve as one single.
+The production on the album was handled by a variety of pop and hip-hop producers including David Guetta, RedOne, Dr. Luke, Jim Jonsin, Benny Blanco, Soulshock, Afrojack, DJ Snake and Polow da Don.
+The album also features guest appearances by Ne-Yo, Afrojack, Nayer, Marc Anthony, T-Pain, Enrique Iglesias, Sean Paul, Chris Brown, Kelly Rowland, Jamie Drastik, Redfoo, Jamie Foxx, David Guetta, Akon, DJ Frank E, Ludacris, Nelly, Machel Montano and more.
+The album was created with the goal that every song on the album could serve as one single.
 The album is influenced by Pitbull's childhood years listening to merengue, freestyle, cha-cha-cha, Miami bass, hip hop and dancehall.

 Planet Pit was supported by four singles: "Hey Baby (Drop It to the Floor)", "Rain Over Me", "International Love" and the US number one hit "Give Me Everything".
 The album received generally positive reviews from music critics and was a commercial success.
 The album debuted at number seven on the US Billboard 200, with first-week sales of 55,000 copies in the United States.
 This was Pitbull's final album for the J Records label, since the label would be discontinued during the summer of 2011.

 Singles

 Planet Pit spawned four singles from the album's songs.
 The first single, "Hey Baby (Drop It to the Floor)" featuring T-Pain, was released on September 14, 2010.
 The song peaked at number seven on the US Billboard Hot 100, and number ten in Canada and Australia.
 The song was also used in the So Kodak advertising campaign by American technology company Kodak.
 The second single, "Give Me Everything" featuring Ne-Yo, Afrojack and Nayer, was released on March 17, 2011.
 The single peaked at number one on the US Billboard Hot 100, becoming Pitbull's first US number one single.
-Thea single also peaked at number on the charts in the UK and Canada, at number two in Germany, France, Spain and Australia, and number four in Italy.
+The single also peaked at number one on the charts in the UK and Canada, at number two in Germany, France, Spain and Australia, and number four in Italy.
 The third single, "Rain Over Me" featuring Marc Anthony, was released on June 8, 2011.
 The song peaked at number 30 on the US Billboard Hot 100, number one in Spain, number two in France, number seven in Germany and Canada, and number nine in Australia.
 The final single, "International Love" featuring Chris Brown, was released on November 1, 2011.
 The song peaked at number 13 on the US Billboard Hot 100, number three in Spain, number six in France, and number ten in the UK and Canada.